-This Chocolate Sheet Cake recipe with easy-to-make homemade icing is the tastiest dessert ever!
-If you’re celebrating a birthday any time soon, this cake is the best option.
+This chocolate sheet cake recipe with easy-to-make homemade icing is the tastiest dessert ever!
+If you’re celebrating a birthday any time soon, this cake is a perfect option.

-- 1 box Better Crocker Devil’s Food Cake Mix (plus ingredients called for on the box)
+- 1 box Betty Crocker Devil’s Food Cake Mix (plus ingredients called for on the box)

 - 1/3 cup milk